Yukesh432/transformer-model/readme.md

 *Review: The weather is nice.
 We're going hike.*

 *Sentiment:*
-"""

 Here in the last line , the probable output sentiment is "Negative".
-Why?
-Due to imbalance class
+Why?--> Due to imbalance class

 --- Recency Bias:

 --- Common Token Bias:

-Contextual Calibration Helps to improve the variation seen in this setting.
+*Contextual Calibration Helps to improve the variation seen in this setting.*

 - **Demonstration Formatting:** Demonstration formatting deals with how we present the task sample for few-shot learning.
 A common way is to concatenate the user query and task sample with a template.
 Differenet prompt engineering techniques deals with how do we demonstrate the task.
 We can portays the dample data in a form of yes/no question, or chain-of-thought reasoning format, etc.